Fb1234566/parallel-matrix-transposition/README.md

 # Parallel Matrix Transposition
 This program performs parallel transposition of matrices.
+In this branch, the only optimization flags passed for the implicit parallelization are `-msse3 -mfpmath=sse -funroll-loops -std=c++11`.
 Below are the instructions to build and run the program.

 ## Index
 - [Build Instructions](#build-instructions)